Jane Philpott: Medical career

-She worked in Niger in West Africa from 1989-1998 with a faith-based non-governmental organization, where she practiced general medicine and developed a training program for village health workers.
+She worked in Niger in West Africa from 1989 to 1998 with a faith-based non-governmental organization, where she practiced general medicine and developed a training program for village health workers.
 She returned to Niger in 2005 with Médecins sans Frontières during a food crisis.

 She was the Family Medicine lead in the Toronto Addis Ababa Academic Collaboration (TAAAC) from 2008 to 2014.
 In this capacity she helped colleagues at Addis Ababa University to develop the first training program for Family Medicine in Ethiopia that began in 2013.
 The first seven students in this programme graduated in early 2016.

-Philpott has been an advocate for Canada to give greater attention to the rights of refugees, particularly in respect of the health care afforded to them.
-In an article in the Toronto Star in 2014 she argued that "the Conservative government's cuts to refugee health care are 'cruel and unusual'".
+Philpott has advocated for Canada to give greater attention to the rights of refugees, particularly regarding healthcare.
+In an article in the Toronto Star in 2014, she argued that "the Conservative government's cuts to refugee health care are 'cruel and unusual'".

-Philpott is a co-curator of TEDxStouffville founded in 2012 with Dr. Eileen Nicolle.
-The TEDxStouffville committee, a collaboration between Health for All Family Health Team, Markham Stouffville Hospital, the University of Toronto and residents of the town of Whitchurch–Stouffville, develops its program with live speakers on the theme of Social Determinants of Health.
+Philpott is a co-curator of TEDxStouffville, founded in 2012 with Dr. Eileen Nicolle.
+The TEDxStouffville committee, a collaboration between Health for All Family Health Team, Markham Stouffville Hospital, the University of Toronto and residents of the town of Whitchurch–Stouffville, develops programs with live speakers on Social Determinants of Health.

-HIV/AIDS Advocacy Work
+HIV/AIDS advocacy

-"A Coin for Every Country" was an educational campaign geared to intermediate level classrooms to raise funds for the Stephen Lewis Foundation in response to the HIV/AIDS pandemic.
-Philpott was a founder of this initiative, that was delivered through schools in the York Region District School Board.
-Philpott is the founder of the "Give a Day to World AIDS" movement which started in 2004 as a way to engage Canadians in responding to HIV.
-Since 2004, Give a Day has grown in the medical, legal and business communities and, as of 2014, had raised over 75 million dollars to help those affected by HIV in Africa.
+Philpott co-founded "A Coin for Every Country", an educational campaign geared to intermediate level classrooms to raise funds for the Stephen Lewis Foundation in response to the HIV/AIDS pandemic.
+It was delivered through schools in the York Region District School Board.

+In 2004, she founded the "Give a Day to World AIDS" movement, to engage Canadians in responding to HIV.
+It has grown in the medical, legal and business communities and, as of 2014, had raised over $75 million to help those affected by HIV in Africa.